-Summarize overall biological, chemical and physical functions being performed:
+Summarize overall biological, chemical and physical functions being performed: Filtration, flood mitigation, habitat, groundwater recharge and discharge, biological food source.

 C. SIGNIFICANT NEXUS DETERMINATION

 A significant nexus analysis will assess the flow characteristics and functions of the tributary itself and the functions performed by any wetlands adjacent to the tributary to determine if they significantly affect the chemical, physical, and biological integrity of a TNW.
 For each of the following situations, a significant nexus exists if the tributary, in combination with all of its adjacent wetlands, has more than a speculative or insubstantial effect on the chemical, physical and/or biological integrity of a TNW.
 Considerations when evaluating significant nexus include, but are not limited to the volume, duration, and frequency of the flow of water in the tributary and its proximity to a TNW, and the functions performed by the tributary and all its adjacent wetlands.
 It is not appropriate to determine significant nexus based solely on any specific threshold of distance (e.g. between a tributary and its adjacent wetland or between a tributary and the TNW).
 Similarly, the fact an adjacent wetland lies within or outside of a floodplain is not solely determinative of significant nexus.